calebperelini/car-image-classifier/README.md

-# Car Vehicle Classification Model
+# Car Image Classification Model

 This project aims to improve the accuracy of the [Plate Recognizer](https://platerecognizer.com/) ANPR by cross checking plate reads against an image classification model.